slimani-dev/commita/README.md

 ---

-Happy committing with gitcomm! 🚀
+Happy committing with commita! 🚀